"Deep Cleanings" and Bone Disease

 Depending on your oral health status, you may need something more involved than a typical cleaning to eliminate plaque and tartar buildup.
 Through evaluating your gum health by periodontal assessment, we will be able to tell if you have either gingivitis or periodontitis.
-Patients with any degree of periodontitis will require a deep cleaning.
+Patients with any degree of periodontitis will require extra attention.

 Periodontitis is an infection of your gum tissue which leads to inflammation and causes bone loss over time.